Code-Institute-Submissions/valerieniloinsigh31-Project-1-Drama-Classes_NovResub/README.md

  In terms of content requirements, mixed content was used in our website-with images, video and animations and I deemed that everything incldued was useful, sellable and buildable.

- Also it was noted that there is a difference between imagining how something will be used and how it will actually be used,
+ I also considered the below four questions in relation to business rules:
  Objective-Functional-Non-functional-Business rules

  Objective-what does user want to accomplish?
- Functional-What does user need to do to accomplish objective Objective and Non-functional-contraints website has.
+ Functional-What does user need to do to accomplish objective?
+ Non-functional-What contraints does the website have?
- Scaleable:as user base grows, can application handle the growth in traffic
+ Scaleable: As the user base grows, can the application handle the growth in traffic?

- Business rules: What dynamic constraints do we have to meet?

- Product is a virtual representation of business
+ The product is a virtual representation of  a business and accordingly, the user is priority.

  User story-how user interacts with system

- Sample User Story:
+ <b>Sample User Story for website:</b>

- A local Clonakilty teen or tween aspires to do something in the evenings after school both as a social outlet and to develop a skill. they review the website and can easily udnerstand what is on offer.
+ A local Clonakilty teen or tween aspires to do something in the evenings after school both as a social outlet and to develop a skill.
+ They review the website and can easily understand what is on offer.
- The learn about the content and format of the classes.
+ They learn about the content and format of the classes.
- The note the location.
+ They note the location.
- They gain trust from reading the mission statement and Joanne Downey's information They input their detaisl and state their preferences They provide useful feedback which is submitted to Joanne They take note of the contact details and can readily contact Pure Drama, if needed
+ They gain trust from reading the mission statement and Joanne Downey's information.
+ They input their details and state their preferences.
+ They provide useful feedback, which is submitted to Joanne.
+ They take note of the contact details and can readily contact Pure Drama, if needed.

 3. Structure Plane: